CMCRobotics/coding-pi-science-day/content/blog/posts/2016-06-09-muon-hunter-preparation-meeting.markdown

 </div>
 <!--more-->
 <div class="langjs" lang="en">
-Mihaly Vadai, author of the [Muon Hunter](http://www.muonhunter.com/) kit, is an alumni of the excellent CERN High School Teachers programme and is volunteering his expertise to lead a workshop that lets you own and operate your very own muon detector.
+Mihaly Vadai, author of the <a href="http://www.muonhunter.com/">Muon Hunter</a> kit, is an alumni of the excellent CERN High School Teachers programme and is volunteering his expertise to lead a workshop that lets you own and operate your very own muon detector.
 Applications for the **Muon Hunter** are numerous, ranging from a Geiger counter to triggering pictures of a bubble chamber.